Skip to content

 • Establish Continuous Monitoring

-Implement continuous monitoring and audit processes to detect and respond to security incidents promptly.
+Implement continuous monitoring and audit processes to promptly detect and respond to security incidents.
 By continuously monitoring SSH key usage and access logs, organizations can identify suspicious activities and take appropriate action to mitigate risks.

 • Inventory and Remediate

 Conduct regular inventories of SSH keys and remediate any vulnerabilities or unauthorized access.
-By maintaining an up-to-date inventory of SSH keys and regularly reviewing access permissions, organizations can identify and address security weaknesses before they are exploited by attackers.
+By maintaining an up-to-date inventory of SSH keys and regularly reviewing access permissions, organizations can identify and address security weaknesses before attackers exploit them.

 • Automate Processes